TIXFeniks/neurips2019_intrus/README.md

 # INTRUS
-Anonymized supplementary code for NeurIPS submission.
+Supplementary code for NeurIPS submission "Sequence Modeling with Unconstrained Generation Order".
 This code trains and applies a machine translation model that can generate sequences in arbitrary order

 ![orders](https://i.imgur.com/Bvxeqv2.png)